 This style plank was a common cladding in colonial-era homes.
-However, the look of natural wood was often masked and finished with a matte-style paint.
+However, the look of natural wood was often masked and finished with matte-style paint.
 When installed, they form a V-shape where their joints come together, hence the name.
-This style wall covering is still cherished today for its elegant simplicity.
+This style of wall covering is still cherished today for its elegant simplicity.

 This style is inherent in the name and can be anything from common lumber, pallet wood or salvaged materials.
 When installing a non-traditional material on the interior walls of your home, we would suggest painting a dark colour.
 This will help hide imperfections, as the boards themselves may not slide in together perfectly.

 If you like the look of wood but can’t seem to find anything in your price range or you’ve thought about water damage, we’d suggest wood by-products.